 Next

-: This denotes the next contour in an image which is present at the same hierarchical level.
-So, for contour 1, the next contour at the same hierarchical level is 2.
-Here, Next
+: Denotes the next contour in an image, which is at the same hierarchical level.
+So,

-will be 2.
-Accordingly, contour 3 has no contour at the same hierarchical level as itself.
-So, it’s Next
+will be 2. - Accordingly, contour 3 has no contour at the same hierarchical level as itself.
+So, it’s

 value will be -1.